strapi/documentation/docusaurus/docs/user-docs/media-library/managing-assets.md

 To move an asset:

 1. Click on the edit ![Edit icon](/img/assets/icons/edit.svg) button for the asset to be moved.
-2. In the window that pops up, click the _Asset location_ field and choose a different folder from the drop-down list.
+2. In the window that pops up, click the _Location_ field and choose a different folder from the drop-down list.
 3. Click **Save** to confirm.

 :::note